Care Bears: 1982 launch

-1991 relaunch (Caring About the Environment)
+1991 relaunch

-In 1991, Those Characters from Cleveland and Kenner embarked on a relaunch of the franchise, involving seven bears.
-One of the Care Bear Cousins, Proud Heart Cat, was released as a bear with white fur that sported the tummy symbol of a heart-shaped American flag.
-The publishing company Random House released two tie-in books: The Care Bears and the Big Cleanup (1991) by Bobbi Katz, and The Care Bears and the Whale Tale (1992) by Peggy Kahn.
+In 1991, Those Characters From Cleveland and Kenner embarked on a relaunch of the franchise, involving seven bears.
+One of these, Proud Heart Bear, is distinctly different from the Care Bear Cousin of a similar name, Proud Heart Cat.
+This character was released as a bear with white fur that sported the tummy symbol of a heart-shaped American flag.
+In 2003, Proud Heart Bear was re-released as a collector's edition plush toy by Play Along under the name America Cares Bear, sporting the tummy symbol of a shooting star with the colors of the American flag.
+Random House released two tie-in books: The Care Bears and the Big Cleanup (1991) by Bobbi Katz, and The Care Bears and the Whale Tale (1992) by Peggy Kahn.

+The 1992 animated TV special The Rosey and Buddy Show, produced by Nelvana, featured the Care Bears and Care Bear Cousins in a prominent cameo appearance.